 Fiberglass Windows

-The lifespan of fiberglass windows exceeds that of many other materials, lasting 30–50 years or more.
-Fiberglass is a durable material that’s waterproof and unaffected by extreme temperatures.
-Their strength and moisture resistance means fiberglass windows aren’t prone to swelling or warping.
-Fiberglass is also an exceptional insulator and sound deadener and one of the strongest materials available for window frames.
-Maintenance is minimal, requiring only periodic cleaning with water or a gentle cleaner.
+Fiberglass windows are durable, waterproof, and last for 30–50 years or longer.
+Fiberglass windows can resist extreme temperature fluctuations, and don’t swell or warp.
+Fiberglass is also an exceptional insulator, a sound deadener, and one of the strongest materials available for window frames.
+Maintenance only requires occasional cleaning with water or a gentle cleaner.

-Fiberglass windows have a few drawbacks.
-They are typically more expensive than other window types, require professional installation, and will fade over time if they’re not powder-coated.
+When it comes to drawbacks, fiberglass windows are typically more expensive than other window types, require professional installation, and fade over time if they’re not powder-coated.

 Vinyl Windows

-Vinyl windows’ flexibility makes them more likely to sag, soften, warp, or twist when exposed to extreme heat.
+Vinyl windows can sag, soften, warp, or twist in extreme heat, though.
 They can also discolor over time and are difficult to paint.

 Wood Windows

-Wood windows typically last 15–30 years, depending on the type and maintenance.
-Wood window frames boast a classic appearance and are endlessly customizable.
-Wood windows are also excellent insulators, helping you reduce energy bills.
+Wood windows typically last 15–30 years, depending on how successfully you maintain them.
+Wood window frames have a classic appeal, are excellent insulators, and are easy to customize.

-However, wood requires more maintenance than other window materials to last its expected lifespan, and the cost is typically higher.
-Wood window frames require periodic sealing or painting to avoid damage from moisture, UV rays, and termites.
-If you’re looking for a low-maintenance option, wood windows may not be the best option for you.
+Wood requires more maintenance than other window materials, though, and it’s typically more expensive than other types.
+Wood window frames require occasional sealing or painting to prevent damage from moisture, UV rays, and termites.

 Signs It’s Time to Replace Your Windows